avaneev/biteopt/README.md

 ## Introduction ##

-BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization method (heuristic or strategy).
+BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization method (algorithm, heuristic, or strategy).
 The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".

 The benefit of this method is a relatively high robustness: it can successfully optimize a wide range of multi-dimensional test functions.